JamieB92/Gamer-Connect-Backend-PP5/README.md

 ### Profile Customization:
 As a logged-in GamerConnect user, I want to modify my profile by altering my profile picture and updating my bio to create a personalized gaming identity.

+## Epic 5 - Developer

+### Initial Backend Setup
+As a developer, I must establish the backend project structure to facilitate the development of project.

+### Initial Frontend Setup
+As a developer, I must establish the frontend project structure to facilitate the development of project.

+### Deploy Backend
+As a developer, I need to ensure the successful deployment of the backend of the project to make the site accessible.

+### Deploy Frontend
+As a developer, I need to ensure the successful deployment of the frontend of the project to make the site accessible.

+### Database Setup
+As a developer, it is essential for me to create a database and establish its integration with the project, enabling the storage of information.

 ## Design